-That can be a pretty scary thought if your personal brand is nonexistent and your LinkedIn summary sucks.
-What if someone is Googling you, finds your profile, and it’s barely there.
+That can be a pretty scary thought if your personal brand is nonexistent and your LinkedIn About section sucks.
+What if someone is Googling you, finds your profile, and it’s barely there?
 Or worse, your profile is never found.
 This is the kind of situation that should make people think about LinkedIn profile optimization.

-The COI (Cost of Inaction) can cast your brand and cost you business!
+The COI (Cost of Inaction) can cost your brand and cost you business!

 Why You Need Optimization for Your LinkedIn Profile

-Identifying the right keywords and strategically including them in your profile, helps you appear in LinkedIn searches, as well as Google searches.
-Learn how leveraging keywords and keyphrases to be found by your buyers online extends to LinkedIn profiles, content and media.
+Identifying the right keywords and strategically including them in your profile helps you appear in LinkedIn searches, as well as Google searches.
+Learning how to leverage keywords and key phrases to be found by your buyers online extends to LinkedIn profiles, content and media.

 Identifying the Right Keywords for Your LinkedIn Profile

-The first step to optimize your profile and increase your visibility on LinkedIn, is to identify the keywords and phrases your buyers use when searching for your products and services on Google.
+To enhance your profile and boost your presence on LinkedIn, it is crucial to determine the specific keywords and phrases that your potential customers utilize during Google searches for your offerings.
 The best place to start is with your marketing department.
 They should be able to supply a list of keywords they target.

-If you’re a solopreneur or your marketing department doesn’t have a list of keywords, there are many tools you can use to identify the LinkedIn keywords important to you, such as Word Tracker.
+If you are an independent entrepreneur or your marketing department lacks a list of keywords, there are numerous tools available for you to discover the LinkedIn keywords that hold significance to your needs.